martinjackson/simple-widgets/docs/SearchSortTableBasics.md

 3.  eachRowInTable = default
 4.  tableTD = specifies the function that allows the buttons, anchor tags, etc to be defined
 5.  searchall = indicates that all rows in the table can be searched.
+6. MAX_ITEMS = the maximum number of rows to display on a page and then use pagination.
+The default is 50.
+7.  number = a number that is assigned to each search sort table.
+Helps in making sure that each row has a unique key.
+The default is zero.
+Only need if there is more than one table in the application.

 **Table**